akka/akka/akka-docs/src/main/paradox/scala/general/configuration.md

 @@@ note

-If you are writing an Akka application, keep you configuration in `application.conf` at the root of the class path.
+If you are writing an Akka application, keep your configuration in `application.conf` at the root of the class path.
 If you are writing an Akka-based library, keep its configuration in `reference.conf` at the root of the JAR file.